Skip to main content

 Yes.
 Ro's terms of use explicitly state that cancellation through your secure account or by email at least 48 hours before the next renewal date stops all future charges.
 The Ro Body membership fee itself is non-refundable once paid, but you keep access through the end of your paid billing cycle.
 If medication is never prescribed, you're refunded automatically and not enrolled in the renewing membership.

-No. Eden's published terms and support documentation describe cancellation as fee-free if you cancel before the next billing date.
-The limitations are around prepaid multi-month plans and pharmacy-fulfilled orders, which are non-refundable as standard pharmacy practice.
+No. Embody's published terms and support documentation describe cancellation as fee-free if you cancel before the next billing date.
+The limitations are around pharmacy-fulfilled orders, which are non-refundable as standard pharmacy practice.
 There's no separate cancellation fee.

 Does Sesame Care really renew monthly, not every 28 days?